-the PC.
-Note in Figure 2 that in the blue phytosome spectrum, the spectrum from the polyphenol (red) is eclipsed by the orange spectrum from phosphatidylcholine.
+the PC.3 Note in Figure 2 that in the blue phytosome spectrum, the spectrum from the polyphenol (red) is eclipsed by the orange spectrum from phosphatidylcholine.
 This is consistent with a physical enwrapment of the polyphenol by the PC molecule, as configured in Figure 1.

-Using a different phytosome model, that of glycyrrhetinic acid with PC, an infrared spectrum analysis yielded similar findings to the C- and H-NMR analyses of (+)-catechin with PC.
-The most reasonable interpretation from these molecular imaging spectra is that the polyphenol molecule is being shielded from the view of the imaging probes.
+Using a different phytosome model, that of glycyrrhetinic acid with PC, an infrared spectrum analysis yielded similar findings to the 13C- and 1H-NMR analyses of (+)-catechin with PC.3 The most reasonable interpretation from these molecular imaging spectra is that the polyphenol molecule is being shielded from the view of the imaging probes.
 A corollary of these results is that in the unit phytosome, the polyphenol (or other phytomedicinal molecule) is held close to the PC molecule(s) by some form of quasi-stable bonding.
-In effect, the phytosome is a hybrid stantially lipid-soluble and water-soluble.
+In effect, the phytosome is a hybrid molecule that resembles PC in being substantially lipid-soluble and water-soluble.
 Once this hybrid molecule enters the intestinal tract, its largely amphipathic character facilitates its transition from the water-soluble environment of the intestinal lumen to the lipid-soluble environment of the enterocyte cell membrane.